AIUC-1

 Universal

-Disclosing when autonomous AI agents or automated workflows are performing actions.
+Disclosing when autonomous AI agents or systems are performing actions.
 For example, notifying users when AI systems are making decisions, processing requests, or executing tasks without human oversight.

 E016.4 Demonstration: Automation AI disclosure